varnish/Varnish-Book/varnish_book.rst

    Varnish uses a different hash value for each cached resource.
    Resources with several representations, i.e. variations containing the ``Vary`` response header field, share the same hash value in Varnish.
-   Despite this common hash value, caching based on the ``Vary: Cookie`` response header is not advised, because its poor performance.
+   Despite this common hash value, caching based on the ``Vary: Cookie`` response header is not advised, because of its poor performance.
    For a more detailed explanation on ``Vary``, please refer to the `Vary`_ subsection.

    .. note::